Ypertex/blog/content/articles/test-your-way-to-success.md

 authors: ["Michael Schmidle"]
 slug: "test-your-way-to-success"
 tags: ["Career", "Design", "Innovation"]
-description: "Ever spent too much time on something that turned out to be based on the wrong assumptions?
+summary: "Ever spent too much time on something that turned out to be based on the wrong assumptions?
 Here's how to make sure that you're investing your time correctly."
 cover: "eyetest.jpg"
 ---